PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000) family                                 | Name of a family, router belongs to netid                                  | Network ID, router belongs to.
+notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000) share                                  | Max % of bandwidth limit for transit.
+0-100.
+100 by default family                                 | Name of a family, router belongs to netid                                  | Network ID, router belongs to.
 Main I2P is 2.